“Learn the rules well, so you can break them effectively”.

 5. Donate to charity.

-Under the CARES Act, taxpayers can deduct up to $300 per person per year, without itemizing.
-Either way, it’s good to keep a receipt anytime you donate clothing, make an online donation, attend a charity event (virtual or in-person), as these are all tax deductible.
+In 2022, taxpayers must claim charitable contributions as itemized deductions on Schedule A of IRS Form 1040 under “Gifts to Charity”, as the 2021 charitable tax deduction rules were not extended.
+So, it’s important to ask for a tax receipt anytime you donate clothing, make an online donation, attend a charity event (virtual or in-person), as these are all tax deductible.
 Even volunteering expenses like gas mileage can be included.

 6. Child Tax Credit.

-That’s exactly why we created all our tax tools here at Lili, which are designed to track and manage your business expenses, and estimate your taxes, to give you peace of mind.
-So you can spend your time focusing on growing your business, and not moonlighting as a CPA.
-Unless of course you’re interested in becoming a freelance accountant…in which case we’d love to talk!
+Figuring out how to reduce your taxes and avoid overpaying can be complicated!
+That’s exactly why we created our Tax Optimizer tools here at Lili, which are designed to track and manage your business expenses, and estimate your taxes, to simplify tax season and give you peace of mind.
+That way, you can spend your time focusing on growing your business, and not moonlighting as a CPA.
+Unless of course you’re interested in becoming an accountant…in which case we’d love to talk!